pmndrs/react-three-fiber/readme.md

 This is a React renderer for Threejs on the web and react-native.
-Why?
-Because building a dynamic scene graph becomes so much easier when you can break it up into declarative, re-usable components that react to state changes.

     npm install three react-three-fiber